LEXUS SHORT FILM “GAME” TO PREMIERE AT THE NAPA VALLEY FILM FESTIVAL

 ABOUT LEXUS SHORT FILMS

 In 2013, Lexus Short Films was launched with the goal of supporting and nurturing a new generation of emerging film-makers.
-These aspiring directors and writers have received a unique opportunity supported by Lexus to collaborate with acclaimed film studio The Weinstein Company to produce and showcase their work on an international stage.
+These aspiring directors and writers have received a unique opportunity supported by Lexus to collaborate with acclaimed film studio to produce and showcase their work on an international stage.
 For more information, visit www.lexusshortfilms.com and follow #lexusshortfilms.